thinkst/canarytools-docs/docs/canarytokens/office365.md

         type: string
         default: "'flock:default'"
         description: A valid flock_id (defaults to the [Default Flock](/guide/terminology.html#default-flock))
-    response: A JSON structure with a result indicator and state value used for OAuth process.
+    response: A JSON structure with a result indicator and the URL used for the OAuth flow.
   list_office_365_users:
     name: List Office365 users
     url: /api/v1/canarytoken/office365/users/list